THE MAN WHO WOULDN’T BE KING

 By Don Stradley

-Peter Straub’s greatest trait as a writer is probably his durability, however his two collaborations with Stephen King is likely the real reason you’re aware of him.
+Peter Straub’s greatest trait as a writer is probably his durability, however his collaborations with Stephen King are probably the only reason you’re aware of him.
 Though to read the book jacket of Interior Darkness, a new collection of short works put out by Doubleday, he’s “an American icon” who “cracks the foundation of reality and opens our eyes to an unblinking experience of true horror, told in his inimitable and lush style with skill, wit, and impeccable craft.”
 I preferred a line in The Associated Press’ review which sounded like the warning on an aspirin bottle: “These stories take a while to work on you.
 Reflection and rereading is sometimes necessary.”
 If that means anything, it’s that Straub’s tedious tales are impressive to people for whom reading is not a priority.
 But with 25 years’ worth of stories to choose from, a big collection like this is tempting.
 If nothing else, it gives us a chance to see how an author can take the usual cants of a genre, present them in a flavorless, longwinded, manner, and be hailed an “icon.”

 There’s no doubt that Straub is one of the few writers of scary tales who has a sizable readership along with a vibe of intelligence and innovation, making him the Emerson, Lake & Palmer, or maybe the Yes, of horror.
 To doubt the value of Straub is akin to a vote against cleverness, or the way he handles such ages old subject matter as misfit kids exploring a spooky landscape, or lonely eccentrics battling the strange forces that may or may not be all in their minds, or school teachers with sinister secrets – in short, against everything horror writers have been beating to death for decades.